Cogosense/LicensedContractorDemo/README.md

 7. In the attribute editor when defining a User defined type, the API endpoint is not needed, so it is left blank.
 It may be better to have an initial select for the record type:
-    * Primary Attribute Set
-    * Adornment Attribute Set
+    * Attribute Set (requires end point)
-    * Simple Collection
+    * Simple Collection (does not require end point)

-Then the API endpoint can be hidden (along with the adornments list)
+Then the API endpoint can be hidden (along with other things like the adornments list).

 8. An attribute set name cannot be changed - the record has to be deleted and recreated with the new name.